openharmony/docs/en/application-dev/reference/apis/js-apis-enterprise-device-manager.md

 ## enterpriseDeviceManager.enableAdmin

-enableAdmin(admin: Want, enterpriseInfo: EnterpriseInfo, type: AdminType, callback: AsyncCallback\<boolean>): void
+enableAdmin(admin: Want, enterpriseInfo: EnterpriseInfo, type: AdminType, userId?: number, callback: AsyncCallback\<boolean>): void

 Enables a device administrator application based on the specified bundle name and class name.
 This API uses an asynchronous callback to return the result.